 For further guidance, a worker should review information posted on the OSHA website.
 If an employee is concerned about benefits for a work injury or illness, they should speak to a lawyer.
 A lawyer will explain the options to their client and help them receive workers’ compensation if it is available to them.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Advocate for Workplace Safety Regulations During the COVID-19 Pandemic
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Advocate for Workplace Safety Regulations During the COVID-19 Pandemic